Inkorrect-Code/JS-Project-Example-Setup/README.md

 # Outfitter

-<a href="https://inkorrect-code.github.io/Outfitter/">Outfitter</a> is a JavaScript-based data visualization that assists in coordinating outfits based on the weather conditions of a desired location.
+<a href="https://inkorrect-code.github.io/Outfitter/">Outfitter</a> is a JavaScript-based data visualization that assists the user in coordinating outfits based on the weather conditions of a desired location.
 Geolocation is used to default to the user's current location, and further allows input of any valid US zip code to choose a different location.
 From this point, a sex is specified and appropriate clothing categories will be available to select, allowing the user to pick specific clothing items of various styles from the list that appears.

 ![image](image-1.png)